Chris Dickson (footballer): Club career

 After an unsuccessful trial at League Two side Stevenage, Dickson joined Nea Salamis Famagusta FC on a two-year contract.

 After winning the Cypriot First Division and finishing as a runner up in the Cypriot Cup with AEL Limassol, for whom he also scored in the Europa League against Marseille, and Shanghai Dongya, Dickson joined League Two side Dagenham & Redbridge on a free transfer, leaving in 2014.
-He subsequently spent 3 seasons playing in Cyprus, taking in spells at Pafos, Enosis Neon Paralimni and Ermis Aradippou.
+He subsequently spent three seasons playing in Cyprus, taking in spells at Pafos, Enosis Neon Paralimni and Ermis Aradippou.
 In the summer of 2016, Dickson returned to England, signing for National League side Sutton United.
 He made his full league debut in a 4–0 away defeat to Chester on 27 August.
 On 9 December, Dickson was released by Sutton United having made nine full and 11 substitute appearances in the league, as well as two substitute appearances in the FA Cup, without scoring a goal.

 Dickson signed for National League South side Chelmsford City on 6 January 2017.
 He made his debut after coming on as a substitution against Whitehawk and scored his first goals for the club when he scored twice against Hemel Hempstead Town.
-One week later Dickson went on to score 4 goals against Eastbourne Borough.
+One week later Dickson went on to score four goals against Eastbourne Borough.

-Dickon joined Hampton & Richmond Borough in July 2018, before moving on to Hornchurch a year later.
+Dickson joined Hampton & Richmond Borough in July 2018, before moving on to Hornchurch a year later.

 On 21 November 2020, Dickson joined Dartford on dual registration terms and - on the same day - scored two goals on his debut against Slough Town.

 Dickson briefly returned to Erith & Belvedere; the club where he started his career.

 On 26 October 2021, Dickson joined Cray Wanderers.

 On 30 July 2022, Dickson joined Billericay Town.

 On 30 December 2022, Dickson joined Brentwood Town on a one-month loan deal.